castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 also touch on some formal definitions, and show some places to get some more help if you're still stuck.

+We are using the example of writing a blogging software or website throughout this book.
+This example is chosen as hopefully all readers will have an idea of how it works.
+Just in case, we're going to assume we have one or more `Users` who write articles we'll name `Posts` and that they'll allow other `Users` to write `Comments` attached to the articles.
+If you're still unsure what's going on, please see the Wikipedia article on "Blog"[^wpblog].

 ## First, find some data

 We're going to need some sample data to explore how to do this, so